ngthianhphuong/Cardiovascular-Disease/README.md

 ## Result summary
 A non-technical summary of this project's results can be found in this Medium post (link will be updated soon).
 ## Licensing, Authors, Acknowledgements
 The dataset is from [Kaggle](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset).
-Thanks to all contributors who having published the data.
+Thanks to all contributors for having published the data.